Will Hurd

-Following a nine-year stint with the CIA, Hurd ran for Congress in 2010, however, he was defeated in a runoff primary.
+Following a nine-year stint with the CIA, Hurd ran for Congress in 2010 and was defeated in a runoff primary.
 Hurd ran for Congress again in 2014 and was successful.
+The district stretched approximately 550 miles from San Antonio to El Paso along the U.S.-Mexican border.
 He was re-elected in 2016 and again in 2018, but did not seek re-election in 2020.

-During his congressional tenure, Hurd became known for his expertise in technology and cybersecurity as well as for his bipartisanship.
-From 2019 until 2021, Hurd was the only African-American Republican in the House of Representatives.
+On June 22, 2023, Hurd announced that he was seeking the Republican nomination for president of the United States in the 2024 election.
+He dropped out of the race on October 9, 2023, and endorsed Nikki Haley.

 Early life and education

-Hurd is the son of Mary Alice Hurd and Robert Hurd.
+Hurd was born on August 19, 1977, in San Antonio, Texas.
+He is the son of Mary Alice Hurd and Robert Hurd.
 He has a brother, Chuck, and a sister, Elizabeth.
 His father is black and his mother is white.

-Hurd is a graduate of John Marshall High School in Leon Valley, Texas and a graduate of Texas A&M University, where he was elected student body president.
+Hurd is a graduate of John Marshall High School in Leon Valley, Texas, and a graduate of Texas A&M University, where he was elected student body president.
+Hurd was student body president during the 1999 Aggie Bonfire collapse.
 He majored in computer science and minored in international relations.